Enterprise-CMCS/mac-fc-security-hub-visibility/test-infrastructure/jira-container/README.md

 ## Build and Run

+`--platform linux/amd64` may be required if running outside of X86 Linux

-`docker build -t jira-atlassian-sdk .`
+`docker build -t [--platform linux/amd64] jira-atlassian-sdk .`

 `docker run --ulimit nofile=16384:16384 --rm -it -p 2990:2990 jira-atlassian-sdk`